AlexRoman938/Scrapy_News_SJM/README.md

 ![image](https://user-images.githubusercontent.com/85772184/160527485-ed281149-181d-4e2c-9490-ba4181437d5c.png)

 <strong>Observation: There are some news don't have title, subtitle and date.
-It was cuz some href links have different structures (You will observse that problem when you open those links). </strong>
+It was cuz some href links have different structures (You will observe that problem when you open those links). </strong>

 ## FUTURE WORK